Kia hiwa rā, kia hiwa rā

 Ko wai mātou | Who we are

-To apply, please send the completed Te Hiringa Hauora application form, CV and covering letter to email@example.com or send directly to Vacancies, Te Hiringa Hauora, PO Box 2142, Wellington.
+To apply for this role, please send the completed Te Hiringa Hauora application form, CV and covering letter to email@example.com or send directly to Vacancies, Te Hiringa Hauora, PO Box 2142, Wellington.

-Applications close at 9am on Wednesday 10 June 2020.
-For further information, phone Linzie Sutton on (04) 901 0954.
+Applications close at 9am on Friday 21 August 2020.
+For further information, phone Lucy Hickman on (04) 917 0704.
 Please note, Te Hiringa Hauora is a smoke free organisation.
 All applicants should be currently eligible to work in New Zealand.